PPC Protect WordPress Plugin Now Available

 This fraudulent abuse of pay per click advertising costs companies billions of dollars a year and almost no one is immune from it.
 No matter if you’re a small business running 2 campaigns or a huge business running thousands, everyone is a victim to click fraud.

 There are numerous reasons why people participate in click fraud, and they can be grouped into 2 main categories, advertisers, and publishers.
 If you’ve ever experienced fraudulent clicks in the past then the chances are it was down to one of these groups.

-Not only does this mess with their competitors advertising statistics, but it also makes them pay for visits from people who never had any intention of buying from them.
+Not only does this mess with their competitor’s advertising statistics, but it also makes them pay for visits from people who never had any intention of buying from them.

 This causes competitors pay per click budgets to run out faster and stops genuine visitors from visiting their website.
 Not only does this make the company waste large sums of money on fraudulent clicks but it also increases the average cost to capture a lead.